i80287/course-project/README.md

 After that, run the following command to run the application:

-On Windows when using g++:
+On Windows when using g++ with make:

-    .\release\vis_actrie_app.exe
+    .\build_release\vis_actrie_app.exe

 On Linux:

-    ./release/vis_actrie_app
+    ./build_release/vis_actrie_app

-If you are using vc++ with visual studio, build project in the visual studio (.sln file will be generated in the folder "build_vsXX")
+If you are using vc++ with Visual Studio, build project in the Visual Studio (.sln file will be generated in the folder "build_vsXX")

 ## Configuration update

 To change generator used by the cmake you can specify argument -G in the build scripts

-To change cmake configuration you can
+For example, see build_unix_make_release.bat and build_vs17.bat

+To change compiler options for each compiler (GCC, Intel, MSVC, Clang with MSVC frontend, Clang with GNU frontend, Clang with Apple frontend) you can modify target_compile_options and target_compile_definitions in the CMakeLists.txt in the appropriate section

+By default, additional warnings are set in target_compile_options when compiling with GCC

+Flag `VIS_ACTRIE_APP_STATIC_LINK_GCC_STD_WINPTHREAD` can be set to `ON` to statically link c and c++ standart libraries and win pthread library when compiling with GCC on Windows.
+This option is set to `OFF` by default but set to `ON` in `build_unix_make_debug.bat` and `build_unix_make_release.bat`

 # Визуализация структур данных и алгоритмов